top of page

 What is a Contemplative?

 In the third century, the Desert Fathers saw Christianity changing.
 They saw Christianity starting down the path of Empire.
-At the time, it was the Roman Empire co-opting Christianity by making it the official religion of Rome.
+At the time, it was the Roman Empire adopting Christianity by making it the official religion of Rome.
 The Desert Fathers saw this union with government as a union of the Church and the World.
 They wanted to pursue and preserve the kind of Christianity Jesus came to teach.
 A Christianity centered on relationship with God.

 Eventually, Contemplation became re-ingested into the Roman Catholic Church as Monasticism, where monks and nuns were allowed to pursue this unique connection with God in the larger Christian Religion, a religion mostly focused on mediating salvation through priests and sacraments.
 While the Chrisitan Religion was focused on going to the right place, and doing the right rituals in order to be right with God, Monasticism and Contemplation were about a personal knowing of a personal God.